23W-GBAC/Azukaego_blog/automations_md/automations_two.md

             print("Please enter 'yes' or 'no'.")

 ```
-This is function prompt for updating the list and calling the function using while true to keep the prompt from constantly prompting response, .lower() in this statement in this case, helps convert the string input to lowercase incase i input the prompt in uppercase, If answer is no, it puts executing or updating it to sleep depending on the secs set before it prompts again, in this case i set it to 10secs to test if it prompts again after putting it to sleep, but in the main code, i set it to 3600secs which to prompt every hour or can be set to 5 or 6hrs
+This is prompt function for updating the list and calling the function using "while true:" to keep the prompt from constantly prompting endless response, .lower() in this statement in this case, helps convert the string input to lowercase incase i input the prompt in uppercase, If answer is no, it puts executing or updating it to sleep depending on the secs set before it prompts again, in this case i set it to 10secs to test if it prompts again after putting it to sleep, but in the main code, i set it to 3600secs which to prompt every hour or can be set to 5 or 6hrs

 ```json